Sprinklr Social

 Social media crisis management is the disciplined practice of preparing for, identifying, and quickly resolving brand-threatening issues on social platforms before they spiral.

-With over 5 billion people on social, even one critical post can escalate into a full-blown global reputational crisis — often within minutes.
-Unlike traditional PR, where messages move through formal channels and scheduled releases, social media spreads unchecked across diverse audiences in real time.
-That speed, combined with the challenge of managing narratives across regions and languages, raises the stakes for brands, and makes a proactive crisis plan a core pillar of business resilience.
+With over 5 billion people on social media, even a single post can escalate into a global reputational crisis within minutes.
+Unlike traditional PR, social media spreads across diverse audiences in real time — making a proactive crisis plan a core pillar of business resilience.

-That means going beyond reactive fixes.
-A strong social media crisis management plan spells out clear escalation tiers, pre-approved messaging, AI-powered social listening to catch warning signs early, and cross-functional teams trained to respond with speed and empathy.
+A strong social media crisis management plan goes beyond reactive fixes.
+It includes clear escalation tiers, pre-approved messaging, AI-powered social listening, and cross-functional teams trained to respond with speed and empathy.

 As Siena Siekman, VP of Analytics & Optimization at Athena Global Advisors, puts it: